gdederichs/HummelGUI/README.md

 Once set, the experimenter can run the stimulation as in the "Settings Mode", also with update, stop and trigger functions available (E).

-To toggle between these two modes, the experimenter must check or uncheck the "Blind Mode" chcekbox (C).
+To toggle between these two modes, the experimenter must check or uncheck the "Blind Mode" checkbox (C).
 ___
 ## Defaults
 All defaults can be set in [util.py](HummelGUI/util.py).
 This includes the default opening to "Blind Mode" or "Settings Mode", all default parameters for stimulations, the DAQ device name and the excel file name storing stimulations for specific IDs.
 Most important defauts are located at the head of the [util.py](HummelGUI/util.py) file.